 There is an entire category of studio HDRIs which simulate the lights of a studio.
 These are great for putting 3D models on display with professional scene lighting.

 Poly Haven now has an add-on to bring all of their free assets directly into Blender.
-I have a full post about it if you’re interested.
+Here you can learn all about the Poly Haven asset browser add-on.

 When browsing HDRI files, we run into a few different file types.
 Most are HDR and EXR.
 Both offer very high dynamic ranges and will work well to light a scene.
 Normally the EXR file is larger in size.